comunica/Article-ISWC2018-Demo/content/demo.md

 with the main difference that instead of using the Triple Pattern Fragments engine for querying, it uses the Comunica engine.
-The implementation of this Web client is available on [GitHub](https://github.com/comunica/jQuery-Widget.js){:.mandatory}, and is available under the open MIT license so that it can be reused for different use cases.
+The implementation of this Web client is available on [GitHub](https://github.com/comunica/jQuery-Widget.js){:.mandatory}, under the open MIT license so that it can be reused for different use cases.

 We provide a collection of example queries with a predefined set of sources, where some queries federate over different heterogeneous sources.
-[](#screenshot) shows an example of an example query that federates over a Triple Pattern Fragments interface and a Linked Data document.
+[](#screenshot) shows an example query that federates over a Triple Pattern Fragments interface and a Linked Data document.
 Additionally, users can also write custom queries, and add more datasources by their URL.